Juliana Dias

 About

 Juliana Dias is a scientist at the Physical Sciences Laboratory (PSL) of the NOAA Earth System Research Laboratories in Boulder Colorado.
-Her research centers on tropical meteorology and weather prediction, with an emphasis on developing methods that integrate observations and theory to enhance forecast skill over North America.
-Key areas of interest include the coupling between tropical convection and large-scale atmospheric circulation, tropical–extratropical interactions, and subseasonal-to-seasonal (S2S) prediction.
-Juliana's current projects include developing model diagnostics aimed at improving model's representation of tropical variability and characterizing tropical origins of global forecast errors.
+Her research centers on tropical meteorology and weather prediction, with an emphasis on developing methods that integrate observations, theory and modeling to harness sources of global prediction skill.
+Key areas of interest include the coupling between tropical convection and large-scale atmospheric circulation, tropical–extratropical interactions, atmospheric dynamics, data analysis, and subseasonal-to-seasonal (S2S) predictability.
+Juliana's current projects include developing model diagnostics aimed at improving model's representation of tropical variability and tropical-extratropical teleconnections.

 Research Interests